 With so many customer service professionals vacating positions every year, the need to establish a strong talent pool and a continuous recruitment pipeline is greater than ever.

-7 Strategies For Overcoming The Hiring Challenges In The Customer Service Industry
+7 Strategies For Combating Recruiting Challenges In The Customer Service Industry

 Culture fit, the term used to describe how a person’s attitudes and beliefs align with those of the organization, is often viewed as a secondary rather than a primary qualifier when narrowing down your pool of candidates.
 Failing to hire for culture fit leads to multiplied problems down the road—namely, dissatisfied, unmotivated employees, and high turnover.
 High turnover leaves staffers who remain employed feeling wary and disillusioned.
 It is a vicious cycle.

 To break the cycle, consider culture fit as a top component in your screening and hiring process.
 Use tools like personality assessments to identify strong matches.
 Involve current employees who would be the candidate’s peers in the hiring process to chat with them and provide feedback.
 Ask questions that will help you assess how the candidate’s values line up with your own, like ‘what’s your ideal work environment?’ or ‘what characteristics do you value most in a manager?’

 Recruit consistently, not just when there is a need